-Crown asset no doubt tend to benefit the country.
-However, there are certain assets that the government though owned by them cannot undertake a sale in times of distress such as roads.
+Crown assets, no doubt, tend to benefit the country.
+However, there are certain assets that the government, though owned by them, cannot undertake a sale in times of distress such as roads.

-Crown assets or the assets owned by the government tend to be an important factor contributing to enhancing the soundness, wellness of the country thereby also building confidence among foreign investors to pump in money to any particular country.
+Crown assets or the assets owned by the government tend to be an important factor contributing to enhancing the soundness, wellness of the country, thereby also building confidence among foreign investors to pump in money to any particular country.
 They tend to act as a strong backing force in times of distress and crisis.
-The government is well to do to use them in an efficient manner and thus stand to manage the finances and resources of the country.
+The government is well to do to use them efficiently and thus stand to manage the finances and resources of the country.

-This stands as a red signal to the world.
-However, if the economy is prudent enough and uses such crown assets in an efficient manner for the greater good of the public and betterment of the society these crown assets will no doubt contribute to the development of the nation as a whole.
+It stands as a red signal to the world.
+However, if the economy is prudent enough and efficiently uses such crown assets for the greater good of the public and betterment of the society, these crown assets will no doubt contribute to the development of the nation as a whole.